-This package is included to confirm the semantics of the generic types used in this part standard.
+This package is included to confirm the semantics of the generic types used in this part of ISO 13606.
 Although List<T>, Set<T>, Hash<T,K>, and Interval<T> are generic types supported by many programming environments, they are not directly supported in UML.
 In this package, new types such as List<String> are defined using Binding Dependencies between a new Basic Type such as List<String> and a Class (LIST in this example) that defines the minimum required semantics for all Lists.

-Domain-specific Extension (Informative)
+Domain-specific extension (informative)

-Domain-specific classes can be added to the archetype constraint model by inheriting from the class $C_DOMAIN_TYPE$ .
-7.12.1 (Scientific/Clinical Computing Types) shows the general approach, used to add constraint classes for commonly used concepts in scientific and clinical computing, such as 'ordinal', 'coded term' and 'quantity'.
-The constraint types shown are $C_ORDINAL$ , $C_CODED_TEXT$ and $C_QUANTITY$ which can optionally be used in archetypes to replace the default constraint semantics represented by the use of instances of $C_OBJECT/C_ATTRIBUTE$ .
+Domain-specific classes can be added to the archetype constraint model by inheriting from the class C\DOMAIN\TYPE.
+Subclause 7.12.1 (scientific/clinical computing types) shows the general approach used to add constraint classes for commonly used concepts in scientific and clinical computing, such as "ordinal", "coded term" and "quantity".
+The constraint types shown are C\ORDINAL, C\CODED\TEXT and C\QUANTITY which can optionally be used in archetypes to replace the default constraint semantics represented by the use of instances of C\OBJECT / C\ATTRIBUTE.

-0.5 Overview of ADL
+Overview of ADL

 Archetype Definition Language (ADL) is a formal language for expressing archetypes.
-ADL uses two other syntaxes, cADL (constraint form of ADL) and dADL (data definition form of ADL) to describe constraints on data that are instances the information model specified in Clause 7 of this part-standard.
+ADL uses two other syntaxes, cADL (constraint form of ADL) and dADL (data definition form of ADL) to describe constraints on data that are instances of the information model specified in Clause 7 of this part of ISO 13606.

 Archetypes expressed in ADL resemble programming language files, and have a defined syntax.
-ADL itself is a very simple glue syntax, which uses two other syntaxes for expressing structured constraints and data, respectively.
-The cADL syntax is used to express the archetype definition, while the dADL syntax is used to express data, which appears in the language, description, ontology, and revision\history sections of an ADL archetype.
-The top-level structure of an ADL archetype is shown below.
+ADL itself is a very simple glue syntax which uses two other syntaxes for expressing structured constraints and data, respectively.
+The cADL syntax is used to express the archetype definition, while the dADL syntax is used to JSE PE lan, of an , Culment is a Dreview Generaled by EUS express data, which appears in the language, description, ontology, and revision\history sections of an ADL archetype.
+The top-level structure of an ADL archetype is shown in Figure 1.
+The abbreviation FOPL stands for First-Order Predicate Logic.) for First-Order Predicate Logic.)